fresconews/style/objective-c/readme.md

-# Fresco News Objective-C Style Guide
+# Fresco  Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS teams at Fresco News.